wspok/wspokbot/README.md

-# Discord Downloader Bot
+# Discord Downloader Bot with Assyst-like Commands

-A Discord bot that can download content from various platforms using Cobalt.tools and implements Assyst-like commands such as `/gif`, `/frames`, `/heartlocket`, and `/paint`.
+A Discord bot that downloads content from various platforms using Cobalt.tools and implements commands similar to Assyst: `/gif`, `/frames`, `/heartlocket`, and `/paint`.

 ## Features

-- Download content from various platforms using Cobalt.tools
+- **Content Download**: Download media from YouTube, TikTok, Twitter, Instagram, and more
-- Generate AI content with commands similar to Assyst:
+- **Various Formats**: Support for both audio (MP3) and video (MP4) downloads
+- **Assyst-like Commands**:
-  - `/gif` - Generate a GIF based on a prompt
+  - `/gif` - Generate an animated GIF from a text prompt
-  - `/frames` - Generate frames based on a prompt
+  - `/frames` - Generate a grid of image frames from a text prompt
-  - `/heartlocket` - Create a heart locket with two images
+  - `/heartlocket` - Create a heart locket with two images or prompts
-  - `/paint` - Paint an image based on a reference and prompt
+  - `/paint` - Transform a reference image using a text prompt

 ## Setup Instructions